jamiesmith/kstars-on-osx/README.md

-## Instructions for Installing KStars, Dependencies, and related software on OS X with Emerge with the intent of creating an App bundle
+## Instructions for Installing KStars, Dependencies, and related software on OS X with options for creating an App Bundle, an XCode Project, or a QT Creator Project

+This script is built on:
+	-the initial work that seanhoughton did to get KStars working on OS X initially -the work that rlancaste did to get KStars modified to work well on OS X -the work that Gonzothegreat did to create a deployable app bundle and dmg -the work that jamiesmith did to automate the entire process in a simple and easy to use script -and the later work of rlancaste and knro to further fix problems and streamline the process.
-This has a couple of my enhancements (mostly lazy commands) added to the nice work that rlancaste & Gonzothegreat have done on the indilib forums http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793
+Most of the epic journey is logged on the indilib forums http://indilib.org/forum/ekos/525-ekos-on-mac-os-x.html?start=564#11793

-Note that there is an effort to automate this - see the `build-kstars.sh`.

-Prerequisites for the whole process are:
+Prerequisites for running the script include:

 ### Installing Xcode and accept the license agreements